constrainedcooking/constrainedcooking.github.io/index.md

  * Viewers of the site can look at a list of vendors to view the specific items sold by a vendor

  * Vendors can update, add and delete items they sell or do not sell anymore

+For the recipes section:

+  * Users can use the search bar to find a recipe they want, and click on the link to redirect to the viewing page

+  * The recipe pages were reformatted, and default recipes were filled in

 Overall Milestone 3 represents the first full version of this website.
 We present a funcitonal, appealing and hopefully easy to use website for the cooking needs of students at UH Manoa.